Home Compare RCL vs VIK

 Price setup map for RCL and VIK Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer RCLVIK Relative valuation Structural strength

-Viking Holdings Ltd still looks cheaper, even though Royal Caribbean Cruises Ltd. remains structurally stronger.
+Viking Holdings Ltd is cheaper, but Royal Caribbean Cruises Ltd. is still stronger.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.